willccoates/rshell/README.md

 	-exit -typing exit will kill the program
 	-rm -removes a file
 	-rmdir -removes a directory
+	-cd -changes the working directory
+		-cd ..(changes to one directory back in the path) -cd (changes to home directory)
-	-for more features view the /bin page on your computer
+		-cd [directory name] (changes to that directory) -for more features view the /bin page on your computer

 UPDATE:
-	-the ls command has now been written
+(1)	-the ls command has now been written
-		-ls can take the parameters [no parameters],[-a],[-l],[-R] and any combination on them all -ls can also take file names which will output the contents inside the files or directories
+		-ls can take the parameters [no parameters],[-a],[-l],[-R] and any combination on them all -ls can also take file names which will output the contents inside the files or directories (2) -the cd(change directory) command is now working properly -^c does not kill the whole program, just kills program running inside rshell

 how to run rshell:
 	-type make, this will build and compile the program